hatayberkay/Expert-searcher-firebase/README.md

 * Access the gallery and camera data.

 Firebase works that I made:
-* Messanger ( as whatsapp except one by one notification )
+* Messanger ( as Whatsapp except one by one notification )
 * Ad for comminication with experts.
 * Profil ( all personel datas can changeable. )
 * Cloud Messaging.